What is the Cost of Living in Dubai 2026?

 Education (Intl.
 School)3,5004,50029%

-Here’s a detailed breakdown of the everyday costs you can expect while living in Dubai in 2025.
-From housing and groceries to transportation and dining out, each category plays a crucial role in shaping your monthly budget.
-Let’s explore how these expenses stack up for residents and expats alike.
+Here’s a detailed breakdown of the essential costs you can expect while living in Dubai in 2026.
+From housing to leisure, each category plays a crucial role in shaping your monthly budget.

 1. Housing & Rentals

-Housing remains the most significant monthly expense.
-Prices vary by location, property type, and amenities.
-Here’s a breakdown:
+Housing is typically the largest monthly expense.
+Prices vary dramatically based on location, property type, and amenities.

 Area1 BHK Rent (Monthly)2 BHK Rent (Monthly)